SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         --8<-- "s10_extra/exercise_files/onnx_handler.py"
         ```

-3. We are now going to reuse the `resnet18.onnx` file we created in the previous set of exercises.
+4. We are now going to reuse the `resnet18.onnx` file we created in the previous set of exercises.
 For `torchserve` to
     work with the model we need to convert it to a `.mar` file.
 This can be done using the `torch-model-archiver`
     package.
+The following command shows how to do this

     ```bash
     torch-model-archiver --model-name resnet18 --version 1.0 \
         --model-file resnet18.onnx --serialized-file resnet18.mar --handler onnx_handler.py
     ```

-4. We can now start the `torchserve` server using the following command
+5. We can now start the `torchserve` server using the following command

     ```bash
     docker run --rm -it -p 8080:8080 -p 8081:8081 -v $(pwd)/model_store:/home/model-server/model-store \